cfshi/coronavirus/survey.awareness.md

 Official, government
 Medical institutions

+22. How would you rate your knowledge level on how to prevent spread of COVID-19?
+(5-point)

 Session III:

-22. How often do you practice the following: (7 point)
+23. How often do you practice the following: (7 point)

 Social distancing
 Wearing face mask